 An ESA is typically, but not limited to, a dog or cat, which provides a therapeutic benefit to alleviate or mitigate one or more symptoms of a mental or psychiatric disability.
-The animal provides support, well-being, comfort, aid, or calming influence.
-Because ESAs are not trained to perform work or other service tasks, ESAs are not a service animal and thus not entitled to the same privileges as service animals.
+The animal provides support, well-being, comfort, or a calming influence.
+Because ESAs are not trained to perform work or other service tasks, ESAs are not service animals and thus not entitled to the same privileges as service animals.
 ESAs are not permitted in any other area other than the student’s assigned living space and immediate surrounding area.

 ESAs are not permitted in Longwood University's living spaces at any time prior to the owner receiving approval from the Accessibility Resources Office.
 The student is responsible for all costs related to any damage to persons or property created by their ESA.